 Having said that, it is imperative to bear in mind that the base station of the RF wireless headsets has to be connected to the television through its analog jack.
 That implies that you may not be able to use that port with any other media players when using the RF dedicated wireless headphones.
 But if your home theater or soundbar is connected via the optical, HDMI or any other outputs, you have nothing to worry about as the new headset will only use the 3.5 jack port.

-4. Approach Four – Use Your Bluetooth Headphones
+4. Method Four – Use Your Bluetooth Headphones

 As much as a pair of dedicated headphones could have its unique advantages, we cannot ignore the fact that some of us own high-end Bluetooth headsets which we invested quite a bit of money to acquire.
 And, what’s more, we might already fancy their sound quality output, overall build quality, and of course, how they fit perfectly around our ears.
 In such a case, buying a Bluetooth transmitter is usually the best, and by far, the cheapest workaround here.